Applications of deep learning and artificial

 intelligence in wearable cardiac monitoring

-Recent advancements in machine learning have been the key to the development of "smart" technologies like Amazon Alexa, Google Assistant, and Apple's Siri.
+Recent advancements in deep learning have been the key to the development of "smart" technologies like Amazon Alexa, Google Assistant, and Apple's Siri.
 The same technology used to create these state-of-the-art voice and facial recognition systems is now being used in healthcare to help identify cancer in CT scans, detect diabetic retinopathy and identify irregular rhythms from wearable ECG monitors.
 These modern ECG monitors have wireless technology which enables them to fully-leverage cutting edge machine learning technologies and feed data directly into the electronic health record (EHR).

 The BodyGuardian® Remote Monitoring System is one such example.
 Patients wear the cardiac monitor, which feeds real-time data into a cloud-based health platform physicians can access.
 The need for these technologies is growing as we see a greater incidence of cardiac disease and the population is aging.
 This will bring a greater reliance on algorithms to provide high-quality reporting in a timely manner.
 These factors are amplified in the case of mobile cardiac telemetry (MCT), where ECG is streamed directly to data processing centers, annotated, and may be used to quickly alert clinicians of potentially life-threatening cardiac events.
 For MCT to be most effective, data annotation must be highly accurate and quick.